conan-io/conan-center-index/docs/linters.md

 Also, the Github [code review](https://github.com/features/code-review) is integrated with the pylint output, parsed by [recipe_linter.json](../linter/recipe_linter.json), then presented to all users on the tab `Files changed`.

+### Running Linters

-Of course, if wanto to run any linter locally, before pushing your code, read [Running the linter locally](v2_linter.md#running-the-linter-locally).
+Of course, you should run any linter locally, before pushing your code, read [Running the linter locally](v2_linter.md#running-the-linter-locally) for instructions.

 ### Pylint configuration files